thomasebsmith/finances/README.md

 This project provides a Python library and CLI that you can use for analyzing and simulating finances.
 It is designed for dealing with United States financial simulation and law.
-It includes tax estimation functionality and is being extended to include financial simulation functionality.
+It includes tax estimation functionality and financial simulation functionality.

 ## Prerequisites
 You will need: